Alexander McQueen: Gucci partnership

+McQueen was distantly related to Elizabeth Howe, a woman who was accused and executed during the Salem witch trials in 1692.
+This family connection inspired his 2007 Autumn/Winter collection, In Memory of Elizabeth Howe, Salem, 1692.

 In 2007, McQueen dedicated his Spring 2008 collection, La Dame Bleue, to Isabella Blow, who had died by suicide earlier that year.
 The show included works by his long-time collaborator Philip Treacy, another protégé of Blow.
 The collection had a bird theme and featured brightly coloured clothes with feathers.

 McQueen produced a well-received collection, The Girl Who Lived in the Tree, for Autumn/Winter 2008.
 It was based on a story McQueen created about a feral girl who lived in a tree but transformed into a princess and married a prince to become a queen.
 He took inspiration from the queens of England and the British Raj and Empire to create a romantic and regal collection.
 The first half of the show focused on dark decorative dresses over petticoats, which became lighter and more lavish in the second half.

 The Spring/Summer 2009 collection, Natural Dis-tinction Un-natural Selection, was inspired by Charles Darwin who was the 'creator' of the theory of natural selection, and the influence of the industrial revolution on nature.
 It was presented on a runway filled with taxidermied animals.
 The show presented structured clothes that featured prints with images of natural materials, as well as crystal-encrusted bodysuits and bell jar-shaped dresses.

 In 2009, McQueen also collaborated with dancer Sylvie Guillem, director Robert Lepage and choreographer Russell Maliphant, designing the wardrobe for the theatre show "Eonnagata", which premiered at Sadler's Wells in London.